 Want to avoid having popcorn buds at all?

-Topping your plant and then using one of the available techniques to level out the canopy is a great way to ensure the light distribution which limits popcorn buckets.
-Better to spend your time trimming dense, fat nuggets then to waste it with hundreds of pieces of crap in the form of popcorn buds.
+Topping your plant and then using training techniques to level out the canopy is a great way to ensure the light distribution which limits popcorn buckets.

 Trimming machines – are they worth it?

-Trimming machines can make the job a lot less manual, but they are very very expensive.
+Trimming machines can make the job of trimming your cannabis plants a lot less manual, but they are very, very expensive.

 If you can afford the cost of a trimming machine, then by all means go for it.
 But if you were just growing a couple of plants in a basement grow tent, it would be ridiculous to justify the expense of a $5000 trimming machine to shave off a couple of hours for you four plants.